List of provincial-level cities of South Korea

-Special cities are one of the first-level administrative divisions within South Korea.
-There is one first-level city in South Korea: Seoul.
+Province-level cities are one of the first-level administrative divisions within South Korea.
+There are three types: special, metropolitan, and special self-governing.

 Position in hierarchy and types

-Special cities have equal status to provinces in the South Korean administrative scheme, and are among the highest-ranked administrative divisions of South Korea.
+Province-level cities have equal status to provinces in the South Korean administrative scheme, and are among the highest-ranked administrative divisions of South Korea.
 There are three kinds of first-level city in South Korea.